Dorchester Attractions

 Believe it or not children can enjoy museums!
 They certainly love the Dorset Museum & Art Gallery with its hands-on exhibits, interactive displays, and plenty of engaging activities for children, and even better, kids under 16 go free!.

-And whilst we are on the subject of dinosaurs, we must mention the aptly named Dinosaur Museum, where hands-on displays tell the story of these giant prehistoric animals in a fun and informative way.
+And whilst we are on the subject of dinosaurs, here is another Dorchester Attraction which we must mention, the aptly named Dinosaur Museum, where hands-on displays tell the story of these giant prehistoric animals in a fun and informative way.

 Take another step back in time by visiting the exposed Roman town house, which is free to view and can be found to the north of the town.
 Dating back to the first part of the 4th century, the building was expanded and adorned with fine mosaics in AD350.
 The Romans also made use of Maumbury Rings, a Neolithic henge that was adapted and used as an amphitheatre; today it is a venue for occasional music concerts and re-enactments.

 The Keep Military Museum is the home of the Devon and Dorset Regiments, and this is a must-visit for anyone with an interest in the military.
 Three-hundred years of history are explored over three floors.
 And if you have a head for heights then venture out onto the roof for spectacular views over Dorchester and the surrounding countryside.
-It is currently closed (2025), with plans to re-open in 2026 with a new roof.
+It is currently closed, with hopes to re-open later in 2026 with a new roof.
+Keep an eye out for a special exhibition at the Dorset Museum & Art Gallery on 17th October - 13th December: Dressed for Duty.
+Featuring pieces from The Keep Military Museum, The National Army Museum, and numerous public and private collections, bringing together over 200 years of bold, functional, and influential fashion history.

 The Shire Hall Museum is a fascinating, immersive experience, you can walk through the real courtroom and original prison cells, try on magistrates’ wigs and robes, and discover the stories of people who stood trial there over 200 years